simulatedScience/Twisty_Puzzle_Program/doc/NN inputs for Twisty Puzzles.md

 - language models are very large and trained on text that is very different from the group notation we would use here.
 This could make it difficult to fine-tune the model to solve twisty puzzles.
 - Models may have learnt internall state representations that are not useful for twisty puzzles, making it difficult to fine-tune the model to solve twisty puzzles.
 - Models may have learnt a ton of information that is completely useless for twisty puzzles, increasing the size of the model a lot with no benefit for twisty puzzles.

+### F. Use search to enhance success rate during training
+**Idea:** Just like MCTS was used during training of AlphaZero, we can use NN-guided search to enhance the twisty puzzle solver during training, leading to stronger reward signals and faster learning.

+**Advantages:**
+- Using search enhances data quality for the agent, getting more rewards, leading to faster learning.

+**Disadvantages:**
+- Search is computationally expensive, so it would slow down training a lot.
+Considerations: Quality of episodes vs. number of episodes.